Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 HubSpot Customer Journey Substages

 Under the Awareness Stage would be the Stranger.
-Under the Consideration Stage would be the Subscriber/Lead and MQL (Marketing Qualified Lead), and under the Decision Stage would be the Opportunity and the Deal Closed/Handoff.
+Under the Consideration Stage would be the Subscriber/Lead and MQL (Marketing Qualified Lead).
+And under the Decision Stage would be the Opportunity and the Deal Closed/Handoff.

-In the overall customer journey, the subscriber and the MQL are both still in the Consideration Stage but they should be treated in a different way which is why it’s important to break the journey out into smaller stages if you have a longer sales cycle.
+In the overall customer journey, the subscriber and the MQL are both still in the Consideration Stage but they should be treated in a different way which is why it’s important to break the journey down into smaller stages if you have a longer sales cycle.

 What Makes a Good Customer Journey Map

-According to a study from Ascend2 in partnership with Ansira, enterprise marketers are using customer feedback surveys (53%) and customer journey marketing research (47%) to build maps.
+According to a study from Ascend2 in partnership with Ansira, enterprise marketers are using customer feedback surveys (53%) and customer journey marketing research (47%) to build journey maps.

 Customer Journey Market Research

 This is a great combination because it includes work based on theory as well as the real-world experiences of shoppers.
+And having this mix is critical for constructing effective journey maps and ultimately optimizing the customer experience.

 Why is this combination key?